 - Provided leadership in the sequencing of the complete genome of the horse and structural characterization of horse genes

-- Key part of a [no-glossary]team from the College of Agriculture that performed the definitive experiments identifying the cause of Mare Reproductive Loss Syndrome
+- Key part of a team from the College of Agriculture that performed the definitive experiments identifying the cause of Mare Reproductive Loss Syndrome

 The Gluck Center faculty continues to conduct equine research in six targeted areas: genetics and genomics, infectious diseases and immunology, musculoskeletal science, parasitology, pharmacology/toxicology and reproductive health.